 When using Lemongrass in the kitchen, remove any loose, outer layers.
 Either use whole pieces, crushed slightly with a pestle or under the back of your cleaver, or slice sections very thinly in cross section.
 This will help break up the strong fibres of the grass stalks.

 Lemongrass is a tropical grass that thrives in summer heat.
 It is well suited to container growing, and ideal for greenhouse cultivation.
-It can be grown as a perennial in our climate, but care must be taken to control moisture in the soil over winter, and to provide protection from frost.
+It can be grown as a perennial where winters are mild, but care must be taken to control moisture in the soil over winter, and to provide protection from frost.
 It is somewhat challenging to grow, but the reward is fresh, strongly aromatic stalks with very minimal carbon footprint.
-Hopefully these helpful tips will teach you how to grow lemongrass from seed.
+Hopefully these helpful tips will instruct on how to grow lemongrass from seed.

 Season: Hot season

 Sow seeds indoors in late winter.
 Transplant outdoors only when night time temperatures are steadily above 10°C (50°F).

 Press the seeds gently 5mm (1/4″) into pre-moistened, sterilized seed starting mix.
 Use seedling trays with plastic domes, or containers sealed inside large plastic bags.
 Use bottom heat from a Seedling Heat Mat to maintain a soil temperature of 21°C (70°F).
 Keep seed trays or containers in a dark room or cupboard.
 Seeds should germinate in 5 to 21 days.
 The trick is to maintain a moist, not wet, environment.
 Once seedlings appear, remove the dome or plastic bag, and move them into full sun or beneath strong, full spectrum, artificial light.